 About the Shop

-Letterpress.com was established in January 1995 under the moniker of Digital Letterpress and still operates in the same modest workspace on the east side of Austin, Texas, using equipment unchanged for the past two and a half decades: a pair of trusty Heidelberg flat bed cylinder presses and a Vandercook SP-20, an ancient Italian guillotine paper cutter, a sturdy photopolymer platemaker, and a compact type foundry consisting of a late-model English composition caster and two Thompson casters for making display type.
+Letterpress.com was established in January 1995 under the moniker of Digital Letterpress and still operates in the same modest workspace on the east side of Austin, Texas, using a pair of trusty Heidelberg flatbed cylinder presses a Vandercook SP-20, an 1862 Hopkinson & Cope Albion handpress, an ancient Italian guillotine paper cutter, a sturdy photopolymer platemaker, and a compact type foundry consisting of a late-model English composition caster and two Thompson casters for making display type.

 The name was intended as an ironic play on words because there is, in fact, very little that is “digital” about this work in the current sense save the use of pdf files to create the high-contrast graphic arts negatives used in making relief plates.
 In most respects the process remains fundamentally the same as in the 1950's, or the 1850's for that matter: an inked typographic surface transfers an image to paper under mechanical pressure.